Mass participation sporting events not permitted: Sport Singapore

 Q: I have previously submitted my application and received SportSG's endorsement to organise an event.
 Can I still carry on?

-A: The multi ministry task force announced that with effect from May 16 to June 13, there will be further tightening of safe management measures to curb the transmission of Covid-19 within the community.
+A: The multi-ministry task force announced that from May 16 to June 13, there will be further tightening of safe management measures to curb the transmission of Covid-19 within the community.

 In view of this, all sporting events (for example, mass participation, tournaments/ competitions) that have previously been endorsed by SportSG, will not be permitted to take place.